JuanQuenga/scout/TECHNICAL_PLAN.md

-# Technical Plan: Transforming Mochi Extension
+# Technical Plan: Transforming Scout Extension

 ## Overview

-This document outlines the plan to transform the extension into Mochi, focusing on:
+This document outlines the plan to transform the extension into Scout, focusing on:

 1. Keeping only the context menu action and CMDK popup
 2. Removing the toolbar functionality